leKitsuna/CPS_Test_Python/README.md

-# CPS Test Application
+# CPS Test Application by leKitsuna
-Application for Clicks Per Seconds Test
+My first project on Python.
+Used modules: customtkinter, tkinter, threading